-- 1.1 The aims of this policy are: - a) To encourage Relevant Persons defined as employees/workers (current or former) or students (current or former) of the College, or any person who works or has worked for the College including board members, shareholders, job applicants and volunteers- to report Protected Disclosures as soon as possible, in the knowledge that their concerns will be taken seriously and investigated, where appropriate, and that their confidentiality will be respected in the manner provided by the Protected Disclosures Act 2014 ("the PDA"). - b) To provide employees/workers and students or any person who works or has worked for the College including board members, shareholders, job applicants and volunteers with guidance as to how to raise those concerns. - c) To reassure employees/workers and students or any person who works or has worked for the College including board members, shareholders, job applicants and volunteers that they can report relevant wrongdoings without fear of reprisal. - 1.2 This policy covers all workers as defined by the PDA, which includes employees, contractors, volunteers, trainees, work experience students, interns, part-time, fulltime, casual workers and agency workers, board members, shareholders, job applicants and volunteers as well as students of the College. - 1.3 The Protected Disclosures Policy is intended to apply to major concerns that employees/workers or students, board members, shareholders, job applicants and volunteers of the College may have regarding any aspect of the College's activities, or the conduct of members of the College staff (including contractors); - 1.4 The Protected Disclosure Policy should be read in conjunction with the following College Policies:
+1.1 The aims of this policy are:

+- a) To encourage Relevant Persons defined as employees/workers (current or former) or students (current or former) of the College, or any person who works or has worked for the College, to report Protected Disclosures as soon as possible, in the knowledge that their concerns will be taken seriously and investigated, where appropriate, and that their confidentiality will be respected in the manner provided by the Protected Disclosures Act 2014 ("the PDA"). - b) To provide employees/workers and students with guidance as to how to raise those concerns. - c) To reassure employees/workers and students that they can report relevant wrongdoings without fear of reprisal. - 1.2 This policy covers all workers as defined by the PDA, which includes employees, contractors, volunteers, trainees, work experience students, interns, part-time, full-time, casual workers and agency workers, as well as students of the College. - 1.3 The Protected Disclosures Policy is intended to apply to major concerns that employees/workers or students of the College may have regarding any aspect of the College's activities, or the conduct of members of the College staff (including contractors); - 1.4 The Protected Disclosure Policy should be read in conjunction with the following College Policies: - Fraud Policy - Safeguarding Policy - Code of Conduct for MIC Employees